 My own S&P 500 forecast was 2,600 in a couple places, but this was the most fun regurgitation of it from an article titled: Value Traps Are Par For The Course

 - That’s not the original S&P 500 estimate as the main one was behind a paywall.
 I’ll go public for 2018 below.
 I went on with Mark in this exchange, which will lead us to our next section.

 I’ve had some great talks with market big shots over the years.
 I’m curious to see if I’m right that we’ll get some early year volatility followed by a rally.
 We’ll see.

 Let’s start right off with the S&P 500.
 If you have been following along and read The 12 Sells Of Christmas, then you saw my case for the S&P 500 being overvalued.
 Here’s I think the best chart:

 Here you see that the stock market is somewhere between a 2nd and 3rd standard deviation away from mean.
 What does that mean?
 It means that we should expect some reversion to the mean.
 It does not mean that mean reversion has to happen right now though.
 Know what I mean?
 It could mean that we see a little correction, which isn’t so mean, and then a move into La La Land past the 3rd standard deviation which will mean look out below, things are going to get mean.
 While Yusko sees euphoria now, I only see as coming soon.
-I did mean to have some mean fun with the world mean there by the way.
+I did mean to have some mean fun with the word mean there by the way.

 How do I know euphoria isn’t here quite yet?
 Well, I have the luck of knowing a lot of Millennials due to having been involved with men’s baseball in Milwaukee, I travel, I join their groups and the fact that I still will go to a bar from time to time.
 Here’s what I know.
 Most Millennials don’t have the experience to know that things are expensive.